For more information on creating an HL7 proxy service, see Creating an HL7 Proxy Service.

 transport.vfs.FileURI directory and send them to the HL7 endpoint.

-Once you start the endpoint and the ESB, if you place an HL7 message in the
+Once you start the endpoint of the WSO2 EI server, if you place an HL7 message in the

 transport.vfs.FileURI directory, you will be able to see the message passed to the HL7 endpoint in the HAPI Test Panel.